Advancing your Washington Witness for all Disciples of Christ

 The second decision of the International Convention of 1926 was to establish a Foundation (then called Corporation) “to hold in trust, preserve, and maintain for all Disciples the physical facilities of National City Christian Church.”
 To this day the National City Christian Church Foundation exists as the means by which the whole people of the Christian Church (Disciples of Christ) may participate in the growing ministry of their own National Church.

-So it is that today, as for nearly 160 years, Disciples around the world are represented in Washington, DC, not only by elected and appointed officials, but also by a National Church that is owned and supported by all members of the Christian Church (Disciples of Christ).
-In the years since 1926 a host of visionary leaders have carried the dream forward.
+So it is that today, Disciples around the world are represented in Washington, DC, not only by elected and appointed officials, but also by a National Church that is owned and supported by all members of the Christian Church (Disciples of Christ).
+In the years since 1926, a host of visionary leaders have carried the dream forward.
 The list of National City’s leaders reads like a history of the denomination.
 R. A. Long, a well-known Disciple philanthropist, became the Foundation’s first president and served in that capacity for many years.
 Dr. A. Dale Fiers, the first to serve as General Minister and President of the denomination, carried the torch of leadership into the modern era.
 Theodore P. Beasley, business executive and philanthropist, picked up the reins as the organization was restructured into its current form, and funded the construction of the building which houses the Foundation offices.

 Each of these devoted leaders saw the importance of partnering with the outstanding succession of ministers who have served the congregation and who have personally embodied the Gospel to which they bore witness.
 Pastors like Dr. James T. Barclay, Dr. Earle Wilfley, Dr. H. H. Harmon, Dr. Raphael H. Miller, Dr. J. Warren Hastings, Dr. George R. Davis, Dr. William C. Howland, Jr., Dr. Alvin O. Jackson, and Dr. Stephen W. Gentle have nurtured the people and expanded the witness.